Estimated reading time: 14 minutes

 That’s a surefire way to starve your budget and your tummy of nutritious food.

-What I’ve learned throughout my frugal student years in the kitchen may serve as a handy reminder that you CAN eat decent meals at home and kick the fast-food habits many students take on when they move away for school.
+I’ve learned throughout my student years that you can eat decent meals at home and kick the fast-food habits many students take on when they leave school.

-First off you need a student budget and trust me when I say this will be the one financial tool that will save you from a life-time of unwanted debt.
+First, you need a student budget; this will be the one financial tool that will save you from a lifetime of unwanted debt.

-If you find that your food budget is extremely tight don’t be shy to visit your local food bank or check to see if your school has an on campus food bank to get you through tough times.
+If your food budget is tight, visit your local food bank or check if your school has an on-campus food bank to get you through tough times.